Tuition Aid FAQ

 No!
-Tuition aid applications for the 2024-2025 school year received after the tuition aid deadline of February 15, 2024, will be considered as long as funds remain.
+Tuition aid applications for the 2025-2026 school year will be considered as long as funds remain.

 What kind of financial aid does Friends School of Minnesota provide?